Near Lanark in Carroll County, Illinois — The American Midwest (Great Lakes)

 Erected 1968 by Illinois Department of Transportation and the Illinois State Historical Society.

 Location.
 42° 3.895′ N, 89° 42.115′ W. Marker is near Lanark, Illinois, in Carroll County.
 Marker is on Chambers Road (U.S. 52) 0.2 miles south of Willow Road, on the left when traveling north.
+The marker is in a rest area just off the highway.
 Touch for map.
-The marker is in a rest area just off the highway.
 Marker is in this post office area: Lanark IL 61046, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
-Lincoln in Polo (approx. 8.3 miles away); The Galena Road (approx. 9.6 miles away).
+At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
+Site of Eagle Point Gang Plow Factory (approx. 5 miles away); Lincoln in Polo The Galena Road (approx. 9.6 miles away); 82 Rods South of This Spot Was Born in a Log Cabin (approx. 15.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 29, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 777 times since then and 64 times this year.
+It was originally submitted on May 29, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 850 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on May 29, 2012, by David Seibert of Sandy Springs, Georgia. • Bernard Fisher was the editor who published this page.